mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

     }

 Each actions can receive input and has an output.
-There are a two possible inputs which you can specify using the *in* properties:
+There are a few possible inputs which you can specify using the *in* property:

+ - *none*: the output is immediatly displayed without any data
- - *call*: just calls the action without any arguments
+ - *call*: just calls the action without any arguments (default)
  - *form*: display a form to fill in the value of the arguments
+ - *dynamic*: the method will receive an array of params as only argument

-There are four kinds of output which you can specify using the *out* properties:
+You can specify the type of output using the *out* property:

  - *none*: nothing happends
+ - *list*: the action returns an array (or an iterator) of models which will be displayed in a table
  - *object*: the action returns a model which will be displayed
- - *list*: the action returns an array (or an iterator) of models which will be displayed in a table
  - *form*: the action returns a model which will be displayed as a form
+ - *redirect*: use in combination with a redirect flow to return which url to redirect to
+ - *file*: returns a file to download
+ - *dynamic*: returns an ActionDefinition which will be used to display the output of the action
+ - *builder*: returns an ActionDefinition which will be used to create a new action in the dashboard
+ - *html*: returns an html string

 The dashboard builder will make some asumptions to avoid having to describe every bit of information.